XadillaX/chinese-random-name/README.md

 ## Contribute

-You're welcome to fork and push requests!
+You're welcome to fork and make pull requests!